 (a) The Executive acknowledges that information concerning the method and conduct of the Company's (and any affiliate's) business, including, without limitation, strategic and marketing plans, budgets, corporate practices and procedures, financial statements, customer and supplier information, formulae, formulation information, application technology, manufacturing information, and laboratory test methods and all of the Company's (and any affiliate's) manuals, documents, notes, letters, records, and computer programs are the Company's (and/or the Company's affiliate's, as the case may be) trade secrets (Trade Secrets) and are the sole and exclusive property of the Company (and/or the Company's affiliates, as the case may be).
 The Executive agrees that at no time during or following his employment with the Company will he use, divulge, or pass on, directly or through any other individual or entity, any Trade Secrets.
-Upon termination of the Executive employment with the Company regardless of the reason for the termination of the Executive employment hereunder, or at any other time upon the Company's request, the Executive agrees to forthwith surrender to the Company any and all materials in his possession or control which include or contain any such Trade Secrets.
+Upon termination of the Executive employment with the Company's request, the Executive agrees to forthwith surrender to the Company any and all materials in his possession or control which include or contain any such Trade Secrets.
 The words